StateOfTheOzarks.net© is an affiliate of Lucky13Studios at JoshuaHeston.com©

 Tourism

 "Perhaps the most tangible — and eloquent — echo of Ozarks-past is an old water mill.
 Looming out of the river's morning mists a shadowy, multistoried millhouse seems almost haunted, a fading reflection of a vanished way of life.
-It fosters the feeling that through narrowed eyes we might glimpse the teeming activity that onces attended it.
+It fosters the feeling that through narrowed eyes we might glimpse the teeming activity that once attended it.

 "Nowhere is that more apparent than at the surviving water mills in Ozark County..."